perlal6802/github-tutorial/README.md

 Steps to creating a github account:

 1. Go to github.com
-2. Click sign up by filling out your personal information
+2. Click sign up and fill out your personal information

 After you've filled in your personal information and signed up to github we can now move on to setting up your ide.